Not Very Resilient

 AI Resilience Report forHydroelectric Plant Technicians

-Hydroelectric Plant Technicians are somewhat less resilient to AI impacts than most occupations, according to our analysis of 5 sources.
+Hydroelectric Plant Technicians are less resilient to AI impacts than most occupations, according to our analysis of 5 sources.

 Read full analysis